What is the GlobalEd Connector?

 - It allows members to connect for the purpose of hosting forums, sharing experiences, mentoring and creating recorded or live lessons.

-- It serves as an on-line market for entrepreneurial educators desiring to create and sell their recorded video lessons.
+- It serves as an on-line mentoring resource for teachers searching for new and innovative ways of delivering their lessons.

 Underneath the surface, however, it creates a world of opportunities for schools to open their doors, increase their visibility, enrich the classroom experience and for their teachers to serve as their ambassadors.